 Erhardt+Leimer GmbH ranks worldwide among the leading suppliers for system solutions and automation technology on running webs and belts.
 Erhardt+Leimer's customized control, guiding and inspection systems ensure efficient and high-quality production processes in textile, paper, corrugating, film, tire, rubber, non-woven and printing industries.
 Founded in 1919, the Augsburg, Germany-based Company operates 14 subsidiaries with a staff of over 1,100 in all major industrial nations.

-Go to the STMicroelectronics website to find additional information.
+Go to the STMicroelectronics website for details.